 This sample transfer planning guide meets the requirements of the Associate in Arts degree and follows the Illinois Articulation Initiative art baccalaureate major recommendations.
 Students choosing to follow this sample plan need to choose the major of Associate in Arts if needing financial aid.
 Transfer institution requirements may vary - students should check individual college/university requirements before completing the sample plan as outlined.
 Baccalaureate admission may be competitive.
-Completion of these courses alone does not quarantee admission.
+Completion of these courses alone does not guarantee admission.

 Number Course Title Credits

 ART 110 Drawing I 3

 ART 121 Design I 3

-Ancient and Medieval Art
+ART 130 Ancient and Medieval Art 3

 ENG 101 Composition I 3

-Mathematics 3
+Mathematics 1 3

 Number Course Title Credits

 ART 111 Drawing II 3

-ART 122 Design II
+ART 122 Design II 3

-ART 131 Gothic Through Romantic Art
+ART 131 Gothic Through Romantic Art 3

-Physical and Life Science
+Physical and Life Science 2 3

-Social and Behavioral Science 3
+Social and Behavioral Science 3 3

-Number Course Title Cr edits
+Number Course Title redits

-ART 13 2 Modern and Contemporary Art .
-3
+ART 132 Modern and Contemporary Art 3

-Art Studio elective4 .
-3

-Art Studio elective .
-3

-ENG 10 2 Composition II .
-3

-Social and Behavioral Science .
-3

-Number Course Title C redits

 Art Studio elective4 3

+Art Studio elective 4 3

+ENG 102 Composition II

+Social and Behavioral Science 5 3

+Number Course Title Credits

+Art Studio elective 4 3

-Humanities and Fine Arts 3
+Humanities and Fine Arts 6 3

-Physical and Life Science 4
+Physical and Life Science 2 4

-Social and Behavioral Science 3
+Social and Behavioral Science 5

-SPE 10 1 Fundamentals of Speech Communication 3
+SPE 101 Fundamentals of Speech Communication 3

-- 1 Refer to the Associate in Arts degree for approved courses in this category. - 2 Select one Physical and one Life Science course.
+1 Refer to the Associate in Arts degree for approved courses in this category.

+- 2 Select one Physical and one Life Science course.
 At least one must include a lab.
-Refer to the Associate in Arts degree for the approved courses in this category. - PSY 101 or SOC 101 is recommended.
-Both courses meet the World Culture and Diversity graduation requirement. - $\,$ 4 $\,$ Choose from: ART 206, ART 225, ART 250, ART 261, ART 291 and ART 296. - 5 One course from Humanities and Fine Arts or from Social and Behavioral Science must meet the World Cultures and Diversity graduation requirement.
+Refer to the Associate in Arts degree for the approved courses in this category. - 3 PSY 101 or SOC 101 is recommended.
+Both courses meet the World Culture and Diversity graduation requirement. - 4 Choose from: ART 206, ART 225, ART 250, ART 261, ART 291 and ART 296. - 5 One course from Humanities and Fine Arts or from Social and Behavioral Science must meet the World Cultures and Diversity graduation requirement.
 Refer to the Associate in Arts degree for the approved courses in this category. - 6 Select from Humanities.
 One course from Humanities and Fine Arts or Social and Behavioral Science must meet the World Cultures and Diversity graduation requirement.
 Refer to the Associate in Arts degree for approved courses in this category.